Bobby back pack review: Travelling with an anti theft bag

 I'm a bit paranoid (as you may have guessed already) and I didn't want to leave all my valuables and in-flight essentials in the overhead storage compartment.
 Fortunately, the main zip compartment on the bag is designed to be locked, so you can add a padlock and no one will be able to rummage around inside while you're sleeping on long flights.

-But, if you're also cautious and are considering a Bobby, keep in mind that you will have to bring an additional smaller bag that can fit by your feet on the plane.
+But, if you're also cautious and are considering a Bobby, keep in mind that you might have to bring an additional smaller bag that can fit by your feet on the plane.

 On the go: